zlheui/zlheui.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Fellow in Department of Computer Science, National University of Singapore under the supervision of Prof. <a href="https://www.comp.nus.edu.sg/~ooibc/">Ooi Beng Chin</a>.
+I am a Scientist in Institute of High Performance Computing (IHPC), A\*Star, Singapore.
+I received my PhD degree from National University of Singapore in 2022.
 My research interests are in Machine Learning, Deep Learning, and Computer Vision, with application in healthcare.

 <h2>Employment</h2>
+* Scientist, Institute of High Performance Computing (IHPC), A*Star, Mar.
+2023 - Present
 * Research Fellow, Department of Computer Science, National University of Singapore, Mar.
-2022 – Present
+2022 – Mar.
+2023
 * Research Assistant, Department of Computer Science, National University of Singapore, July 2021 – Feb.
 2022